-The Green Capital Secretariat is currently run by RPS Group Plc, Ireland.
+The Secretariat is currently run by RPS Group Plc, Ireland.
 RPS is Ireland’s leading multi-disciplinary, all island consultancy providing Planning, Engineering, Environmental and Communications services.
 This appointment was made following an open call for tender published in the Official Journal of the European Union in 2016.

 EU funding for cities